ShadowTheAge/yafc/README.md

 YAFC is a desktop app.
 Windows build is the most tested, but OSX and Linux are there too.
 See [Linux and OSX installation instructions](/Docs/LinuxOsxInstall.md).

+## Contributing

+Want to make a Pull Request to YAFC?
+Great!
+Please check out the [Contributor's Guide](Docs/ContributorsGuide.md) to make sure the review process of your PR is smooth.

 ## License
 - [GNU GPL 3.0](/LICENSE)
 - Copyright 2020 © ShadowTheAge